 Schedule “brain dumps” where you offload all thoughts onto paper or a digital planner.
 This helps clear mental clutter and reduces stress.

-- Daily or weekly brain dumps: Set aside time to jot down all your thoughts, tasks, and worries.
+• Daily or weekly brain dumps: Set aside time to jot down all your thoughts, tasks, and worries.
 This prevents overthinking and allows you to see what’s truly important.

-- Categorize and prioritize: Once your thoughts are written down, separate them into urgent, important, and non-essential tasks to create a structured plan.
+• Categorize and prioritize: Once your thoughts are written down, separate them into urgent, important, and non-essential tasks to create a structured plan.

-5. Set Boundaries for Emotional Labor
+5. Set Boundaries Around Emotional Labor

+Productivity is not only about managing time or completing more tasks.
+Sometimes the biggest drain on your energy comes from the responsibilities nobody sees.
 Invisible tasks won’t disappear, but acknowledging and managing them can significantly reduce their impact on your mental and emotional well-being.
 By making these tasks visible, sharing the responsibility, and leveraging smart tools, you can lighten your mental load and reclaim your energy.